A Summary Of The Child Support Guidelines In Arizona

 - 6 to 11 hours = ½ day.

 - 3 to 5 hours = 1/4 day.

-- Less than 3 hours may count as 1/4 day if meals or other expenses are incurred.
+- Less than 3 hours may count as 1/4 day if the parent provides meals or other expenses are incurred.

-Once you add the total number of days during the year, the parenting time adjustment is inserted.
-For example, 116 – 129 days per year requires an adjustment of .195 or 19.5%.
+Once you add the total number of parenting time days during the year, the parenting time adjustment is inserted.
+This may be done through the on-line child support calculator or by looking at the Child Support Guidelines for the chart that shows the percentage adjustment associated with the amount of annual days of parenting time.
+For example, 115 – 129 days per year requires an adjustment of .2 or 20%.
 See the Child Support Guidelines for the specific adjustment chart.

 Author’s Note: All of these percentages etc. sound complicated, but the Child Support Guidelines calculator only requires that you insert the base information.
 The program then calculates the support obligation for you based upon the information inserted.